BIPO-AISG-SMU/demand-forecasting/docs/data-pipeline-configuration.md

   docker load -i <path/to>/100E_BIPO_docker_training.tar
 ```

-**Notes for pushing docker image to preferred docker registry**
+### Pushing Docker image to a preferred registry

-In the event you would need to push the docker image to your internal docker registry , please rename your docker image to the source url of the docker registry as the existing docker registry used points to registry.aisingapore.net/100e-bipo, which would not be accessible outside of AI Singapore.
-Please refer to https://docs.docker.com/ for more details on the renaming procedure to facilitate push to docker image registry.
+In the event you would need to push the Docker image to your internal registry, please rename your Docker image to the source URL of the Docker registry as the existing registry used points to `registry.aisingapore.net/100e-bipo`, which would not be accessible outside of AI Singapore.
+Please refer to the [Docker documentation](https://docs.docker.com/) for details on the renaming procedure to facilitate push to a Docker registry.

-**Notes for usage of script**
+### Usage of `run_data_pipeline.bat`

-Key configurations in the bat file is described in the following snippet below.
-In the event that you have pushed the provided docker image into your repository, please amend only the following variables `docker_registry` and `image_name` in the script as they are related to docker registry url and image name.
+Key configurations in the file are described below.
+In the event that you have pushed the provided Docker image into your registry, amend only the following variables `docker_registry` and `image_name` in the script as they are related to the registry URL and image name.

-Please leave `docker_registry` variable blank if this is not applicable.
-The script would just use loaded docker image for running.
+Leave `docker_registry` variable blank if this is not applicable.
+The script will use the loaded Docker image for running.

 ```
 @REM Define your Docker image and registry